 In March 2018, GASB issued SGAS No. 88, "Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements" (GASB No. 88).
 The primary objective of this statement is to improve the information that is disclosed in notes to financial statements related to debt, including direct borrowings and direct placements.
 GASB No. 88 also clarifies which liabilities should be included when disclosing information related to debt.
 This statement defines debt for purposes of disclosure in notes to financial statements as a liability that arises from a contractual obligation to pay cash (or other assets that may be used in lieu of cash) in one or more payments to settle an amount that is fixed at the date the contractual obligation is established.
 GASB No. 88 also requires additional information related to debt be disclosed, including unused lines of credits; assets pledged as collateral for the debt; and terms specified in debt agreements related to significant events of default with finance-related consequences, significant termination events with finance-related consequences, and significant subjective acceleration clauses.
 This statement also requires that existing and additional information be provided for direct borrowings and direct placements of debt separately from other debt.
 This statement is effective for the Agency in 2019.
-The Agency is currently assessing the note disclosure impact of adopting this statement.
+The Agency has assessed the note disclosure impact of adopting the new statement, and since the Agency has no debt as of December 31, 2019, this statement has no impact on the Agency.

 In June 2018, GASB issued SGAS No. 89, "Accounting for Interest Cost Incurred before the End of a Construction Period" (GASB No. 89).
 The objectives of this statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
 GASB No. 89 establishes accounting requirements for interest cost incurred before the end of a construction period.
 This statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements.
 As a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity.
 The GASB has allowed that provided the criteria for regulated operations are met and the entity has elected regulatory accounting, qualifying interest cost may be capitalized as a regulatory asset.
 This statement is effective for the Agency in 2020.
-The Agency has assessed the financial statement impact of adopting the new statement and its impact is not material.
+The Agency has assessed the financial statement impact of adopting the new statement, and since the Agency has no borrowings for construction, this statement has no impact on the Agency.